elastos/Elastos.Hive.HttpAPITests/testcases.rst

      - Auto/Manual
    * - 1
      - GET without required argument.
-     - 400 code.
+     - 500 code. {"Message":"error reading request: /api/v0/files/stat"}
      - A
    * - 2
-     - GET with "path"(arg) with error directory value.
+     - GET with "path" with error directory value with correct uid.
      - 500 code.{"Message":"file does not exist","Code":0,"Type":"error"}
      - A
    * - 3
-     - GET with "path"(arg) with correct directory value.
+     - GET with "path" with correct directory value but without uid value.
-     - 200 coed.
-Body correct.
+     - 500 code.
      - A
    * - 4
      - GET with "format" arguments and value.
      - 200 code.
      - M
+   * - 5
+     - GET with correct path and uid argument.
+     - 200 code.
+     - A
+   * - 6
+     - GET with error hash argument.
+     - 500 code.
+     - A

 **TEST CASE: /api/v0/files/write**